glazedegg/arxiv_screener/README.md

 ## Automation

-GitHub Actions (`.github/workflows/main.yml`) runs the pipeline nightly, commits the updated `log.json`, and tweets (unless you leave `dry_run=True`).
+GitHub Actions (`.github/workflows/main.yml`) runs the pipeline nightly, commits the updated `log.json`, and tweets (set `DRY_RUN=false` to post for real).
 Make sure repository actions have read/write permissions and the secrets listed above are set.